Hilyses. The Bionic Prebiotic.

 - Dietary nucleotides may provide an alternative to antibiotics.6,8

-- Hilyses hydrolyzed yeast culture contains abundant, easily absorbed free nucleotides and nucleosides.
+- Hilyses hydrolyzed yeast contains abundant, easily absorbed free nucleotides and nucleosides.

 Enhanced Immune Response With Improved Feed Conversion7